Tay-Young/Taylor-Analytics-Portfolio/README.md

 Welcome!
 I'm Taylor Young, an aspiring Business Intelligence and Financial Analyst with a background in accounting and hands-on experience building interactive dashboards and reports.
 This space showcases my data projects as I grow my skills in BI tools, SQL, R, and Python.
 I also have experience with prompt engineering using Generative AI such as ChatGPT.

 This portfolio showcases projects developed using Power BI, Looker Studio, IBM Cognos, and Tableau.
-SQL, R

 ## 🔧 Tools & Skills